Lidia Bosurgi’ laboratory

 • Phagocytic macrophage control of cholangitis progression

-• The paradoxical role of IL-23 released by efferocytic macrophages in the damaged liver
+• The contribution of IL-23 released by efferocytic macrophages in intestinal homeostasis

 • Lipid processing and efferocytic capacity of adipose tissue macrophages